 All the provinces other than Manitoba have plans to set up an online site where customers can directly purchase.

 Quebec plans to permit 20 stores to help customers purchase their supplies.
-The clamor for more stores is felt in the province because of consumers that are not comfortable purchasing cannabis online.
+The clamor for more stores is felt in the province because of consumers that are not comfortable purchasing cannabis seeds in Canada online.

 In Newfoundland and Labrador, Nova Scotia, New Brunswick, and Prince Edward Island, there will be different retail stores as well.
 In these areas, breeders and growers should procure a license to operate from a single retail store with a production facility.